thynson/kafka-pipeline/README.md

 commit into two [Transform] stream.
-While this idea is originate from `ConsumerGroupStream` from [kafka-node], it's buggy when you try to use it with offset being managed by yourself, which prevents you from implementing a reliable message consumer that meets guarantee that each message shloud be consumed at least once.
+While this idea is originate from `ConsumerGroupStream` from [kafka-node], it's buggy when you try to use it with offset being managed by yourself, which prevents you from implementing a reliable message consumer meets guarantee that each message should be consumed at least once.

 Even if you don't care about at-least-once guarantee at all, `ConsumerGroupStream` duplicates a lot of message after rebalance.
-Although your apps need to be idempotency when handle message, this library take the best efforts to minimize the duplication of messages, unless error occurred that prevent the offset to be committed, you shall NEVER see any duplication.
+Although your apps need to be idempotency when handle message, this library take the best efforts to minimize the duplication of messages, unless error occurred that prevent the offset to be committed, it shall NEVER duplicate any message.

 ## Installation